dainmusty/MULTI-VPC-INTER-REGION-TGW/env/dev/README.md

 If all accounts are the same → Option 1 (simplest).

 If different accounts (mgmt/dev/prod) → Option 2 with assume_role (best practice, fewer secrets to manage).

+2. Missing provider version constraint

+TFLint flags resources where you’re using aws_* without defining required_providers.

+Fix by adding inside your terraform block:

+terraform {
+  required_providers {
+    aws = {
+      source  = "hashicorp/aws"
+      version = ">= 5.0.0"
+    }
+  }
+}

+👉 Do this in the root module and each child module where provider resources are declared.
+This ensures your modules are always pinned to a compatible provider version.